 Here's what you need to know about how paying off collections could impact your credit.

 What Are Collection Accounts?

-Collection accounts are considered by both FICO®'s and VantageScore's credit scoring systems and can be highly influential to your credit scores.
-Collections fall under payment history, which is the biggest factor in your FICO® Score☉ calculation, driving 35% of your score.
-Consumers with collections on their credit reports are likely to have lower credit scores than consumers who have no collections.
+Collections fall under payment history, the biggest factor in your FICO® Score☉ calculation, responsible for about 35% of your score.
+Consumers with collections on their credit reports may have lower credit scores than consumers who have no collections.

 Can You Remove Paid Collections From Your Credit Report?

-How to Improve Your Credit Scores After a Collection
+How to Improve Your Credit Scores After Collections

+- Keep credit card debt to a minimum.
 Ensuring that your credit card debt is as low as possible is another great way to improve your credit scores.
-Credit scoring models consider your credit utilization ratio, or amount of credit card balances relative to total credit limits, when calculating your scores.
-Maintaining low balances ensures a low utilization ratio, which can improve credit scores.
+Credit scoring models consider your credit utilization ratio, or credit card balances as a percentage of their credit limits, when calculating your scores.
+Low balances mean low utilization ratios, which could improve credit scores.

-Finally, don't apply for credit unless you need it.
-Each time you do so, the lender will likely pull one, if not more, of your credit reports.
+- Don't apply for credit unless you need it.
+Each time you apply for new credit, the lender will likely pull one, if not more, of your credit reports.
 This will result in a hard inquiry on your reports, which can lower your scores temporarily.
-And while inquiries are the least influential factor in your credit scores, they can still be a red flag to lenders.
+And while inquiries are one of the least influential factors in your credit scores, they can still be a red flag to lenders.